The churches of Christ Greet You (Romans

 Jesus instituted the Lord's Supper and placed it in the church for

-regular observance “in remembrance” of Him.
-As a memorial the Lord's
+observance “in remembrance” of Him.
+As a memorial the Lord's Supper has

-Supper has beauty and purpose.
-It provides an opening to teach small
+and purpose.
+It provides an opening to teach small children as they

-he had received of the Lord.
-He said "as often" as they observed it,
+received of the Lord.
+He said "as often" as they observed it, they

 Some say the Lord's